 Outdoor Skills Training

-Various Outdoor skills trainings are available for Cub Scout, Webelos Scout, Boy Scout, and Venturing Leaders.
+Various Outdoor skills trainings are available for Cub Scout, Webelos Scout, Scouts BSA, and Venturing Leaders.
 These courses teach important outdoor skills, planning, and provide information on how to put the “Outing” in Scouting in a safe, fun way.
 The Council offers outdoor skills courses at various times through the year.
 To learn about upcoming training courses, follow this link: Upcoming Courses

 Advanced and Continuing Training

 Advanced training and continuing training courses take place through the year on various topics.
 Each District in the council offers monthly Round Tables which always include a training topic.
 To learn more about Round Tables go to the page for your District by clicking here: Districts

 To learn more about Scouting’s “Graduate School” of Leadership go to the Wood Badge page of this site by following this link: Wood Badge